moussa-lab/BenchmarkingPCA-RP/README.md

 - `PCA_Plots/` and `RandomProjection_Plots/`: 2D visualizations for PCA and Random Projection.
 - `Metrics_Plots/` and `Timing_Plots/`: Evaluation metrics and timing results for each dataset.
 - `Combined_Column_Means_Plot.png`: Mean plot for total column means across components in `pca_results`.

+## Acknowledgments
+This work is supported by the following grants: NSF-2341725, NIH-NCI K25CA270079, OU-BIC2.0